z4cope/Todolist-webapp/README.md

 - Open you code editor.
 - Press cmd + shift + P and type gitclone and choose the first option.
 - Paste the repo link inside the field and press enter.
+- Run the command npm start to run the project on your localhost.

 ## Author